 - a.
 Honor all Rules of the Road.
 When you reach the Atlantic Ocean, be aware of dive flags.
 A diver down flag is a flag used on the water indicating that there is a diver below.
-It is red with a white stripe from the upper left comer to the lower right corner.
+It is red with a white stripe from the upper left corner to the lower right corner.
 Florida Law requires that boaters must make reasonable efforts to stay 300 feet/100 yards away from diver-down flags.
 Divers also swim from the beach, with small kayaks or without vessels, so please take care to be aware of divers. - b.
-There are a series of white dive balls anchored north and south approximately 1/2 mile offshore and running from the inlet to the race areas.
+There are a series of white dive balls anchored north and south approximately 1/2 mile offshore and running from the inlet to the race area.
 It is suggested that you avoid this area. - c.
 Stay out of the way of the cruise ships, water taxis, commercial fishing boats, and pilot boats. - d.
-All competitors shall at all times carry a towline as outlined in the NOR and Sailing Instructions.

-- 3. Environmental Concerns: Anchoring of event vessels on Coral Reefs, Hardbottom or Sea grass is prohibited under Florida Law.
+All competitors shall at all times carry a towline of at least 25 feet in length and at least 1⁄4 inch in diameter.
+The towline shall be securely attached to the mast at all times while afloat in order to facilitate towing to and/or from the racing area.
+When towing, tie the towline of the boat behind you into the loop of your tow line on the mast.
+Raise your board to the reaching position, and move back. - 3.
+Environmental Concerns: Anchoring of event vessels on Coral Reefs, Hardbottom or Sea grass is prohibited under Florida Law.
 Spectator, support and/or coach vessels are prohibited from anchoring anywhere in the vicinity of the event.
 If you encounter any Manatees, Sea Turtles or Sawfish during your sailing, they deserve special attention, and you must avoid any collision or contact.
 Please read and observe the local and federal rules governing our Florida Treasures.
 Additionally, special provisions are in effect for the protection of, including but not limited to Manatee, Sea Turtle & Sawfish, as well as critical habitat, including but not limited to Johnson Sea Grass, Stag horn and Elkhorn Corals. - 4.
 VHF.
-It is MANDATORY that all support and spectator boats monitor the designated VHF channel for requests from the Race Committee to assist with fleet safety and to receive information relative to the intentions of the Race Committee.
+All support and spectator boats must monitor the designated VHF channel for requests from the Race Committee to assist with fleet safety and to receive information relative to the intentions of the Race Committee.
 Emergency VHF channel is 16, and the shipping channel is 14. - 5.
 SIs.
 Read your Sailing Instructions.
-This includes sailors, coaches and any support boats for the sailor.
+This includes sailors, coaches and any support boats for the sailors.